 - Any U.S. Resident 18 or Older Can Invest in the DiversyFund Growth REIT.
 Investment in the DiversyFund Growth REIT is open to any U.S. resident age 18 or older.
 There’s no qualification process.

 - Strong Historical Performance.
-Although it hasn’t been around very long, DiversyFund has demonstrated impressive historical performance since inception – approximately 18% annualized, which is significantly higher than stock market returns during the same period.
+Although it hasn’t been around very long, DiversyFund has demonstrated impressive historical performance since its inception – approximately 18% annualized, which is significantly higher than stock market returns during the same period.
 And the projected IRRs for individual DiversyFund Growth REIT components range from 15% to 21%.
 Bear in mind that past performance does not necessarily predict future results.

 - Broad Geographic Diversification.
 DiversyFund’s real estate investments are in California and Texas, with additional geographies targeted for expansion.
 That’s good news for investors who’d prefer to spread their investments across multiple regions rather than a single metro area.